 This is the first study, to our knowledge, to address the difficult question of timing of OHT after LVAD implantation.
 Our main finding was that mortality was decreased for patients who underwent OHT greater than 8 days after LVAD implantation compared to patients who underwent OHT within 1 week of LVAD implantation, and that post-transplant length of stay after LVAD placement was not significantly different between patients who underwent early OHT and patients who underwent late OHT.

 For patients who receive an LVAD for bridge to transplant therapy (BTT), the optimal timing of post-LVAD OHT is controversial.
-The need for clinical stability and time to recover from major surgery is counterbalanced by the risk of LVAD complications and the formation of adhesions and scarring, particularly when OHT is considered early after LVAD implant..In our study, patients who underwent post-LVAD OHT had decreased in-hospital mortality compared to patients who underwent LVAD alone (19.8% vs. 27.0%, p = 0.024), however this mortality benefit was not seen in patients who underwent early (within 7 days of LVAD implantation) orthologous heart transplant (26.8% vs. 27.0%, p = 0.946).Patients who undergo post-LVAD transplant after 7 days had much less inpatient mortality (Figure 2).
-This is consistent with changes in UNOS allocation systemas it was thought that the October 1999 UNOS allocation system considering LVAD patients within 30 days of implant to be status 1A lead to poor outcomes of transplant surgeries soon after LVAD implant.
-Our data suggesting early post-LVAD transplant can lead to inferior outcomes is consistent with other retrospective data suggesting the optimal time interval to be between 1 and 3 months after implantation.
+The need for clinical stability and time to recover from major surgery is counterbalanced by the risk of LVAD complications and the formation of adhesions and scarring, particularly when OHT is considered early after LVAD implant..Our findings reinforce the changes in the UNOS allocation system(what are these changes)?
+The high failure rate of the early, pulsatile LVADs had in part led to the initial1999 UNOS allocation algorithm givingLVAD patients 30 days of IAstatus on the transplant list.
+The potential risk of this algorithm was of poor outcomes of OHT performed soon after LVAD implant.
+Our data suggesting early post-LVAD transplant can lead to inferior outcomes is consistent with other retrospective data suggesting the optimal time interval to be between 1 and 3 months after implantation. (references?)

+Between 1998 and 2011, there was a significant increase in the number of LVAD implantations, but the characteristics of this population - including timing of LVAD, usage of invasive hemodynamic monitoring, and timing of post-LVAD OHT - has remained relatively unchanged (make sure this is detailed in the results section).
+Our data is consistent with previous smaller studies using other databases with regard to age, gender, race, and other demographic characteristics.
+Our survival results are similar to multiple prior studies suggesting a downward trend in in-hospital mortality after 2005.
+The optimal management and timing of LVAD implantation is still mostly dependent on institutional experience and provider preference as there are no randomized control trials due to the relatively novel introduction of LVADs and small patient populations.
+We thus find our study representative of clinical practice.

 Our study has a few limitations.
 First, the NIS is a deidentified administrative database dependent on the appropriate coding of individual ICD-9-CM codes.
 Studies using such databases are susceptible to errors related to coding such as undercoding complications or variation in the application of diagnostic codes.
 This database also lack many details available in registries and unmeasured confounders cannot be excluded.
 Additionally, the NIS only captures events during the hospitalization, so complications and adverse events after discharge are not recorded.
 This limitation is counterbalanced by the larger sample size and the absence of reporting bias introduced by the publication of institutional experiences from a few specialized centers.
 Additionally, patients who underwent LVAD implantation have long hospital stays that capture most, if not many, of the acute complications causing morbidity and mortality.
 Studies have shown excellent long-term outcomes in LVAD patients who have uncomplicated hospital courses past 30 days.